 During the Second World War, the forces in the Sudan were run by the British Army, with British officers and many British specialists attached to Sudanese units.

-These forces included an Armoured Train, the armaments of which included a medium machine gun, most likely a Vickers, alongside anti-tank rifles and light machine guns.
-A full transcript of the War Establishment for the armoured train is available as a free PDF download.
+There was also an Armoured Train, the armaments of which included a medium machine gun, most likely a Vickers, alongside anti-tank rifles and light machine guns.

 - The National Archives, WO 24/939, War Establishments 1941 January to June.